github/archive-program/TheTechTree.md

 A more low-level analysis of fundamental electronic components and transistor-based circuitry, along with textbooks describing lithography and chip manufacturing.
 Obviously such manufacturing is essentially impossible to recreate from scratch (Moore&#39;s lesser-known second law described how fabricator costs increase just as chip density decreases) but these works could conceivably be of historical or even practical significance.

-_Encyclopedia of Electronic Components_ by Charles Platt and Fredrik Jansson (Make)

-_Understanding Modern Transistors and Diodes_ by David L. Pulfrey (Cambridge)

-_Principles of Transistor Circuits_ by S W Amos and Mike James (Elsevier)

-_System Integration: From Transistor Design to Large Scale Integrated Circuits_ by Kurt Hoffman (Wiley)

-_Fundamental Principles of Optical Lithography_ by Chris Mack (Wiley)

-_Principles of Lithography_ by Harry J,.
-Levinson (SPIE)

-_Demystifying Chipmaking_ by Richard F. Yanda, Michael Heynes, and Anne Miller (Elsevier)

 _Fundamentals of Semiconductor Manufacturing_ by Gary S. May and Simon M. Sze (Wiley)

-_Fundamentals of Semiconductor Manufacturing and Process Control_ by Gary S. May and Costas J. Spanos (Wiley)

 _Semiconductor Manufacturing Handbook_ (both editions) by Hwaiyu Geng (McGraw-Hill)

-## Radio, television, and other industrial technologies

-Descriptions of other technologies which have helped to define our era, ranging from electrical power grids to radio and television.

-_Practical Transformer Handbook_ by Irving Gottleib (Elsevier)

-_Electric Power Distribution Handbook_ by Thomas Allen Short (CRC) --

-_Inductors and Transformers for Power Electronics_ by Vencislav Cekov Valchev, Alex Van den Bossche (CRC)

-_Basic Radio_ by Ian Poole (Elsevier)

-_Radio-Frequency Electronics_ by Jon B Hagen (Cambridge) --

-_Newnes Guide to Radio and Communications Technology_ by Ian Poole (Elsevier)

-_Newnes Guide to Television and Video Technology_ by K. F. Ibrahim (Elsevier)

-_Satellite Communications Systems_ by Gerard Maral, Michel Bousquet, Zhili Sun (Wiley) --

 ## Pre-industrial technologies